Alton1998/CoronoVirus-Image-Project/Project_Contents.md

 3. Center Crop - Crops a given image at the center
 4. Normalize - Normalize a given image with mean = 0.5 and standard deviation = 0.5

+After doing the aformentioned processes our images look something like t
 ## References
 - [1]. ist COVID, W. What is COVID-19?.
 - [2].
 Mangal, A., Kalia, S., Rajgopal, H., Rangarajan, K., Namboodiri, V., Banerjee, S., & Arora, C. (2020).
 CovidAID: COVID-19 detection using chest X-ray. arXiv preprint arXiv:2004.09803.